Amazon Prime Day 2022, Day 2: The Best Deals Still Available

+We handpick the products and services we write about.
+If you buy through our links, we may get a commission.
+Read our reviews ethics statement.

-No earbuds are perfect, of course, and not everybody will love the fit of the Sony WF-1000XM4 buds.
+No earbuds are perfect, and not everybody will love the fit of the Sony WF-1000XM4s.
 But if you're looking for great-sounding earbuds with active noise cancellation, solid voice-calling capabilities and good battery life, these buds check all the boxes.

 Normally $280, you can nab them for $198 on Prime Day 2022, which is the best price we've seen for them by $20.